Burmese

 Training Milestones for Burmese Cat

-Successful training for Burmese Cat respects this breed's moderate trainability profile and natural social tendencies.
+Training gains with a Burmese Cat compound when the handler adapts to the breed's actual learning style rather than forcing a generic curriculum and natural social tendencies.
 Weeks one through four: focus on establishing trust and learning your Burmese Cat's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Burmese Cat owners should expect the training journey to require patience given this breed's moderate learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources